franklinqin0/blog/_posts/2019-12-03-Vim-commands.md

 - `<C-w>` means the command being `Control` key followed by `w`
 - In `x{y}`, `{y}` is a placeholder
 - In `x[y]`, either `x` or `xy` could do the same job

-## Why Vim
-I envy the geeks on YouTube who could just type Vim commands and my eyes couldn't follow.
-To be a geek, I need to first become a Vimer.

-### My Previous Experience
-In my junior year, I took the course *Computer Architecture and Systems Programming*.
-I started to use Vim because I hated the only other option for an non-GUI editor: Nano.
-I didn't seriously wrote my `.bashrc`, `.vimrc`, and `tmux.conf` till the following summer.
-However, my Vim skills plateaued afterwards, since there weren't many scenarios to force me to use Vim, and I was sufficiently happy with VSCode/Sublime Text/IntelliJ.

-When I worked at GS, I used `less` more than `Vim`.
-There were few times requiring my Vim skills to edit files on a server, but not enough to be more familiar with it.
-Though I was busy with work, I always wanted to refresh my skills on Vim when I get time.

-Now is the time!

 ## Vim or NeoVim?
 To be frank, both behave essentially the same, but NeoVim is slightly better than Vim (read [this article](https://geoff.greer.fm/2015/01/15/why-neovim-is-better-than-vim/)).
 Now that Vim 8 has caught up and improved, there isn't much difference a user would notice between the two.